Mattio-cmd/nvim/README.md

 - ```Shift + h``` will horizontally split the window.
 - ```Shift + k``` will bring a help menu in whatever happens you are positioned.

+## Aditional comments
+- This 100% works on most linux distros and OpenBSD (or at least on my set up)